Raising awareness and creating a sense of urgency among the public, health care stakeholders and policymakers.

 Medical doctors have completed a long training to be doctors.
 Prescription of antibiotics is one of the most frequent actions done by doctors.
 As we all know, it is not easy to change.
 To change a longstanding management, doctors need to be convinced that this change is truly necessary.
 Therefore, we need to create a sense of urgency.
 Doctors need to know the problem of unnecessary antibiotics and they need to know that parents care about that problem.
 Medical publications and educational programs for doctors are one way to support this change process.
 The questions and requests of the public are other ways to create a sense of urgency.
 In the decade of family-centred care, parents and family members with their vision and prospect are key for the management plan of their children.
 Therefore, we need your support as parents, future parents, families, and relatives.

-"Creating a sense of urgency is mandatory for every change process"
+"Creating a sense of urgency is mandatory for the needed change process"